Andonome/lk/README.md

 - Nobody cares about how the project started.
 - Nobody wants to read what `ffmpeg` is, because anyone who wants to use it already knows what it is.

+## State Knowledge Dependencies

+Articles should state what you need to understand in order to read them *at the start*.
+They should not assume the reader knows much beyond common terminal commands, and should not provide a link to some other resource half-way through an article.

+People should be able to read an article from the beginning, then keep going until the end, and then stop.
+Articles should not take a detour through a chain of other articles of unknown size.

 ## Be Opinionated

 - Guides should not ask the reader to select options half-way through.